What is the vapor products tax?

 If you hold a tobacco and vapor products distributor permit and sell vapor products at retail to the ultimate consumer of the products, you are not required to report your sales of vapor products disbursed to an end user (transaction code 2C) on TT-101.

-This document provides statements or interpretations of the following provisions of Wisconsin Statutes in effect as of July 15, 2019: Chapter 139 Wis.
+This document provides statements or interpretations of the following laws and regulations enacted as of July 15, 2019: Chapter 139, Wis.
 Stats.

 Laws enacted and in effect after July 15, 2019, new administrative rules, and court decisions may change the interpretations in this document.
 Guidance issued prior to July 15, 2019, that is contrary to the information in this document is superseded by this document, pursuant to sec.
 73.16(2)(a), Wis.
 Stats.